ofekatr/weather-app/README.md

 # Weather Dashboard App
-This app is a dashboard interface for consumers to get weather related information for cities all over the world.
+A dashboard interface for consumers to get weather related information for cities all over the world.

 ## Project structure
 ### app folder